chanzuckerberg/shasta/README.md

 The assembly results are [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=assemblies).

+[Here](https://github.com/human-pangenomics/assembly-analysis) is a QUAST analysis of a Shasta assembly of CHM13 and comparison with other assemblers.

 **Requests for help:** please file GitHub issues to report problems, request help or ask questions. **Please keep each issue on a single topic when possible.**
 ___